neomatrix369/nlp_profiler/README.md

 A simple [notebook](#Notebooks) have been provided to illustrate the usage of the library.

-**Note:** this is a new endeavour and it's probably NOT capable of doing many things yet, including running at _scale_.
-Many of these gaps are opportunities we can work on and plug, as we go along using it.
+_**Note:** this is a new endeavour and it's may have rough edges i.e. probably NOT capable of doing many things yet, including running at _scale_. _Many of these gaps are opportunities we can work on and plug, as we go along using it.
+Please provide constructive feedback to help with the improvement of this library._

 ## Requirements